Cotalker/documentation/docs/documentation/automation/bots/ccjs-manual.md

 One common example of how this tool can be used -but not limited to- is automated data extraction from _collections_ and returning the results in string format for use in the routine's upcoming stage.

-Another example -shown below- has data taken from multiple stages and then processed to generate data for other steps.
+Another example -like the one shown below- has data taken from multiple stages and then processed to generate data for other steps.

 ```javascript
 const users = output.find(o => o.key === 'user_step').data;